WildSeed Tasmania

 Hardenbergia violacea 'Sarsparilla Vine'

-Refer to Climbers
+Refer to Climbers for price.

-Kennedia nigricans 'Black Cockatoo Pea'
+Kennedia nigricans 'Black Coral Pea'

 Perennial ground cover, trailing plant or climber.
 Width 3m+.
 Growth rate very fast.
 Any soils except very wet.
 Full sun to part shade.
 Moderately frost hardy.
 Very drought resistant.
 Black flowers with yellow stripes in spring and summer.
 Prune to shape if required.
 Butterfly attracting.
+Vigorous grower.

 Feature Codes: ABCEOP